guestbell/docs/docs/orders.md

 ![alt text](https://static.guestbell.com/img/docs/orders/ordersDetails.jpg)

-Here you will find all necessary information about order, as well as action to manage it.
+Here you will find all necessary information about order, as well as actions to manage it.
 You can also Modify order in case something came up during the process.

 ?> **Tip** You can keep track if somebody already PAID for order.
 Press **ACCEPT PAYMENT** Button in **Order Details** in case guest already settled his outstanding invoice.
 Please keep in mind that GuestBell doesn't handle the payment process.